Museum of Croydon

 Phone: 020 8253 1022

-Access: Access to Croydon's archives is free and we will endeavour to support you to conduct your own research.
-Advanced notice (not less than a week) is required to view VHS or DVD.
-We regret that we do not have facilities to view other formats.
+Access: Access to Croydon's archives is free and we endeavour to support you to conduct your own research.

 For a borough with such a distinguished history, we hold relatively little moving image.
 We are interested in any form of moving image which illustrates events in the history of Croydon and the various locations within it.